JonathanArrance/PromBot/README.md

 ## Set up Robusta

 The Robusta install is all Helm based.
-Robusta can be used in an environment where Prometheus is alread in use, or Prometheus can be deployed with Robusta.
+Robusta can be used in an environment where Prometheus is already in use, or Prometheus can be deployed with Robusta.

 NOTE: This demo uses Robusta to install Prometheus.

 Install the Python based Robusta CLI.

 ```bash
 pip install -U robusta-cli --no-cache
 ```